SoulsTogetherX/Games-Arcade/README.md

 # Games-Arcade
-A practice website I'm using to learn Javascript
+A practice website I'm using to learn Javascript\
+\
+\
+Current Version: 0.01